codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

     </tr>
 </table>

-A local inner class is defined within a block such as a method or a loop and can access the local variables of that block.
+- Local inner classes are defined inside a block, which can be a method body, a for loop, or an if clause.
+- Accessing within the Instance method: Can access all data members.
+- Defined in a static method: Can access all static members.
+- Can not modify local variable of method, because by default that will treat as final variable.

 <table>
     <tr>